 Clare Waismann, CAODC: Right.
 So it’s pretty amazing.
 But sadly enough, it is.
 It’s a reality.
 And most patients that did start taking opioids when they know when it was prescribed mentally for everybody, for every possible reason, were not told about it and when the consequences happened.
 Nobody stepped up and gave them solutions, you know, for those issues, and we still are doing the same thing; by the way, it’s not like we stopped doing it.
 It would just change the name of the opioids that people are being prescribed.

 Dwight Hurst, CMHC: Well, you know, you look back and the evolution of drugs as they move through being invented and then prescribed and used, you can track heroin very similar to how we have, you know, opioids in a way or just synthetic versions of the same thing.
 And heroin was a miracle drug when it was invented.
-I’m doing air quotes that you can’t see those.
+I’m doing air quotes that you can’t see.
 It went through the same sort of evolution of misuse and then getting to the street drug level.

 Clare Waismann, CAODC: That’s correct.